Gincoolwant/phantom_mask/response.md

 # Response
-> Current content is an example; please edit it to fit your style.
 ## A. Required Information
 ### A.1.
 Requirement Completion Rate
 - [x] List all pharmacies open at a specific time and on a day of the week if requested.